newzavod/frontend-project-lvl1/README.md

 This repository contains five console games that were create to check my first steps in JS.
 You can win by successfully answering 3 questions in a row in the selected game.
 To start the game, enter the name of the game and press enter.
+Have fun!

 ## Game list

-brain-even - check a number for evenness. brain-calc - calculate simple expressions. brain-gcd - calculate the greatest common divisor of 2 numbers. brain-prime - check a number for primality. brain-progression - calculate and enter missing number from progression.
+1. brain-even - check a number for evenness.
+2. brain-calc - calculate simple expressions.
+3. brain-gcd - calculate the greatest common divisor of 2 numbers.
-Have fun!
+4. brain-prime - check a number for primality.
+5. brain-progression - calculate and enter missing number from progression.

 ## Getting Started

 ### Dependencies

-* OS version:  Windows 10 (command line),
-               Ubuntu 16.10
+* Node.js package (latest version)

 ### Installing